-The initial symptoms vary among PBC patients.
-They may be present in any combination and include:
+Many people with PBC have no symptoms.
+However, when they do, symptoms may vary and may be present in any combination and include:

 Other symptoms, not directly related to PBC, are also often reported by patients: